 What You Should Know Before Outsourcing Software Quality Assurance

 If you are looking for software QA outsourcing solutions, then you are in that next exciting stage of development.
-There are, of course, many factors to consider, however, for peace of mind, let me start with simply stating that ‘QA outsourcing is a good business strategy.’
-If done right, it will improve efficiency, cut costs, speed up product development, give you access to expertise without the hiring costs, and allow you to focus on your core goals and competencies.
+There are, of course, several factors to consider.
+However, for peace of mind, let me start by simply stating that ‘QA outsourcing is a good business strategy.’
+If done right, it will improve efficiency, cut costs, speed up product development, give you access to QA expertise without the hiring costs, and allow you to focus on your core goals and competencies.

 Scoping and Planning

-It is important to consider your systems first and at what stage your processes are right now.
+It is important to consider your systems first and at what stage your software testing processes is right now.
 Are they ready for QA outsourcing?
 A full scoping and planning of your current stages, versus the desired outcome, will give you not only the maximum return for your QA outsourcing efforts but also the right timing and future proofing.

 Now let us consider the types of testing.
-Are you targeting security, usability or load testing in anticipation of server stress?
+Are you targeting security testing, usability testing, or load testing in anticipation of server stress?
 List all your current internal systems and their capabilities.
-Overlay this with your plan and identify the QA types you need from an outsourcer.
+Overlay this with your plan and identify the QA services you need from an outsourcer.
 Will they be working with your team in places, and which testing will they be required to fulfill independently?
-At this point it is just an overview, so do not be afraid to ask the QA outsourcers for their input.
+At this point it is just an overview, so do not be afraid to ask QA testing experts for their input.
 They will be able to help identify these needs with you and, in turn, this is a great opportunity to help you decide which vendor to work with.

 Ask what types of reporting you can expect and what detail they will provide.
 In a sector where communication is arguably more important than any other factor, knowing your vendor’s process for connecting and reporting is essential.
-Make sure you will get the information you need in timely intervals, to drive decision-making.
+To drive decision-making, make sure you will get the information you need at timely intervals.

 Cost and Risk

-Booz Allen Hamilton issued a 2014 report pointing out: “Savings typically result because the outsourcing supplier can access a cheaper, more flexible workforce and the latest, most efficient technology.
+Booz Allen Hamilton issued a 2014 report pointing out that “savings typically result because the outsourcing supplier can access a cheaper, more flexible workforce and the latest, most efficient technology.
 Organizations claim that they achieve, on average, a 15% cost reduction through outsourcing.”
 Datamark Incorporated, which delivers enterprise content management services to Fortune 500 companies, backs these claims.
-In a 2014 white paper, it found cost savings of 31% on a single-year cost analysis, while a three-year study of the same sampled business showed savings of 33%.
+In a 2014 white paper, it found cost savings of 31% on a single-year cost analysis, while 33% on a three-year study of the same sampled business.
 The list of examples is almost inexhaustible, and with the introduction of ISO standards and procedural certifications to many genres, the risk factor is easier to mitigate for those with good due diligence.

 You do not need to be a testing guru or an IT genius.
-You just need to understand the processes involved so you can make much more informed decision-making.
-To some CIOs out there this is second nature, however, if it is not, then outlining research on the processes will make life considerably easier.
+You just need to understand the software testing processes involved so you can make much more informed decision-making.
+To some CIOs out there, this is second nature; however, if it is not, then outlining research on the processes will make life considerably easier.
 Look up some of the following terminologies as a starting point, and make sure your QA outsourcing company covers it, or at least the ones that are important to you: